joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

     connect-file-sink-connector simple-connect  2          4667            4667            0               connector-consumer-file-sink-connector-2-c34e154b-8efb-4b41-aea0-a133a5f8556c /172.23.0.7     connector-consumer-file-sink-connector-2

-This concludes, for now, my experiment to run a sink connector in distributed mode all via Docker containers.
+This concludes, for now, my experiment to run a sink connector in distributed mode all via Docker.
 This should come in handy in helping to migrate some of our Kafka Connectors from Virtual Machines to containers.
 My next steps will most likely be either trying this with Kubernetes or trying to get another plugin working, such as the Kafka-Kinesis Connector or the Elasticsearch connector.
 I'm sure it'll be all of the above at some point.
 Thank you, if you've read this far.
 I hope this has been useful to someone.